Skip to content

 Post-doctoral Research Fellow position available

-A belated update: Dr Rachel Currier joined the lab on August 19th to work on the project outlined below.
-Rachel has a diverse background in molecular parasitology and snake venom biology, including high-throughput approaches, gained during MSc and PhD study … Continue reading
+Dr Rachel Currier joined the lab on August 19th to work on the project outlined below.
+Rachel has a diverse background in molecular parasitology and snake venom biology, including high-throughput approaches, gained during MSc and PhD study at the Liverpool School of Tropical Medicine.

 Opinion piece published in Trends in Parasitology…